Vessel Delivery & Handover Services

 Buyer-Side Owner’s Representative During Delivery

-Owner-side delivery support may include:
+Buyer-side delivery attendance may include:

-• Attending vessel on behalf of buyer
+• Attending the vessel on behalf of buyer

-• Coordinating with seller’s representative and master
+• Following seller’s representative and master

 • Checking agreed handover items